It’s Not Too Late to Reap the Benefits of Having a Healthy Weight

 Contrary to the misconceptions outlined above, the present study demonstrates that older age does not associate with diminished ability of patients to lose appreciable weight through a structured hospital- and lifestyle‐based weight loss programme.”

-In his interview with TODAY, Dr. Barber noted that while this study did take place in a hospital setting, adopting a healthy lifestyle does not require a doctor or hospital team – anyone can do it.
+While this study did take place in a hospital setting, adopting a healthy lifestyle does not require a doctor or hospital team – anyone can do it.

 Researchers do, however, note that there are “many potential barriers to effective obesity management in a hospital‐based service for patients of older age.”
 Misconceptions, as discussed above, may make referrals less likely to be given or followed through.
 There may also be economic barriers that restrict resources for some patients.
 These barriers may be amplified for a patient when frailty, physical and mental impairments and multiple other co‐morbidities also co‐exist.

 Another group of researchers conducted a systematic review study evaluating barriers to behavioral change and predictors of adherence to lifestyle intervention programs for adults with obesity.
-They note that other potential obstacles include: environmental, societal and social pressures; lack of time; health and physical limitations; negative thoughts/moods; gaps in knowledge/awareness; and lack of enjoyment of exercise.
+They note that other potential obstacles include environmental, societal and social pressures; lack of time; health and physical limitations; negative thoughts/moods; gaps in knowledge/awareness; and lack of enjoyment of exercise.

 They found older age to be among the most conspicuous predictors of adherence.
 Other predictors include: early weight loss success, lower baseline body mass index (BMI), better baseline mood, and being male.
 They suggest these issues should be addressed early in treatment and the patient’s intervention plan customized to boost adherence.

-Dr. Barber reports that regardless of age, the basic formula for weight-loss is the same for us all:
+Regardless of age, the basic formula for weight-loss is the same for us all:

-• Eat a varied, nutritious diet including whole-foods, plenty of vegetables and natural fiber.
+- Eat a varied, nutritious diet including whole-foods, plenty of vegetables and natural fiber.

-• Sit less and move more.
+- Sit less and move more.

-• Get enough sleep
+- Get enough sleep

 This is backed up by a 2016 systemic review of over a dozen randomized controlled trials (RCTs) which concluded: “Overall lifestyle interventions with combined diet and exercise components achieved the greatest weight loss.”